Resistance-Lab/resistancelab_data/.github/PULL_REQUEST_TEMPLATE/new-data.md

 issue, a Trello card, or another pull request?
 Link it here.

  * Goal: what you want to do with this dataset, e.g. "Look at patterns in deaths following police custody"
  * Research questions: what kinds of questions you might want to answer with this if you know, e.g. "Find out corrolation between race and deaths in police custody".
-This isn't essential but helps us plan what we call things and where we put them.
+This isn't essential but helps us plan what we call things and where we put them, especially if you plan to use this in conjunction with other datasets.
  * Suggested path: what do you think this set should be called?
 E.g. 'deaths-following-police-contact'.
 -->